MimitsuBot/mimitsu-docs/README.md

 ## Docs

-You can see a full documentation about Mimitsu in [website](localhost:8000).
+You can see an official documentation about Mimitsu [here](localhost:8000).

 ## Contribuiting